 The history of the Big Boy Chain is a long and complicated one, the basics of it though are as follows.
 The original idea for Big Boy comes from Bob Wian.
 He developed the original concept naming his restaurant Bob’s Big Boy.
 The chain had a diner style menu serving both Hamburgers are more complicated affairs such as the Shrimp Dinner.
 Though the signature dish was easily the Big Boy Hamburger.
-Which includes, a sesame seed bun, special sauce, two beef patties separated by another piece of bread.
+Which includes, a sesame seed bun, special sauce, two beef patties separated by a piece of bread.
 Sound familiar?
 Invented in 1937 the Big Boy was the inspiration for the Big Mac among many other similar burgers.
 The concept took off quickly, and Bob found himself approached by more potential franchisees than he knew what to do with.
 A concept which he was not supportive of.
 This led to Bob focusing on licensing rather than franchising.
 He would end up choosing a small set of franchisees for broad regions of the United States and allowed those franchisees to grant sub-franchises.

 List of Locations